ktenzel/EventDatabase/README.md

 ## Description
     This program creates an event calendar for an upcoming hackathon and stores info for each event and corresponding speakers in a database.
+This application creates a multi object based web app to set a schedule for a Star Wars Hackathon.

 ## Setup/Installment Requirements
     JAVA
     IntelliJ
+    Spark

 ## Specifications